derivationBud/prez/single_source.md

 * **Cons**
   * No separation of data and style, <span style="color:blue">male</span> & <span style="color:red">female</span>  ?
-  * Access by coordinates can break on structural changes.
+  * No hierarchical access : coordinates only.
-  * No built-in data hierachy.
+  * No built-in data mapping.
   * Reversed proprietary format.
   * Not version control friendly ( no easy diff ).
 * **Pros**